-- The purpose of the project plan presentation is to convince everyone that your team has scoped your project, understands the functional, design and technical specifications, and that your team has a crafted plan to develop, debug and deliver your project to your client on time (Wednesday, December 9) and on budget (\$0). - The time limit for your presentation is 14 minutes, which will be strictly enforced.
-Practice your presentation to ensure that you will finish within the allotted time. - All team members are required to dress business casual on the day of their presentation.
+- The purpose of the Project Plan Presentation is to convince everyone that your team has scoped your project, understands the functional, design and technical specifications, and that your team has a crafted plan to develop, debug and deliver your project to your client on time (Wednesday, December 8) and on budget (\$0). - The time limit for your presentation is 14 minutes, which will be strictly enforced.
+Practice your presentation to ensure that you will finish within the allotted time. - Each team will share and "drive" the slide deck for their own team.
+Practice this using Microsoft Teams. - We will meet in two "split-hands" meetings with one Teams channel for James' teams and one for Luke's teams. - All team members should turn their cameras on during their presentation. - All team members are required to dress business casual on the day of their presentation.
 Business casual does not include sneakers, tennis shoes, hats, coats, hoodies, t-shirts or shirts that are not tucked into pants.
-Google "what is business casual."
+Google "what is business casual." - Although the presentations will be scheduled over the course of three meetings, all teams must be prepared to present on the first day scheduled, Monday, September 27. - The presentation schedule will be posted on our All-Hands Meetings page in the evening of Sunday, September 26.